The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Conclusions

-In this work we tested \sharpy on an 11-dimensional parameter space, that is typically smaller than standard problems.
+In this work we test \sharpy mainly on an 11-dimensional parameter space, that is typically smaller than standard problems.
 However, we do not expect our findings to change significantly in full scale scenarios, since both the SMC and the NUTS, in particular, scale naturally better than standard algorithms with the number of dimensions.
-Therefore \sharpy is intrinsically suited for large-dimension problems, such as hierarchical inference, widely used in population and cosmology analyses \cite{2025:full_hier_mancarella, 2025:O4_population, 2025:O4_cosmo} and tests of General Relativity \cite{2021:O3_TGR}, where additional parameters are added to general-relativistic waveforms in order to capture potential deviations and the presence of multiple signals in the data.
+Indeed, we partially verified this by analyzing GW150914 with a fully precessing waveform, that increased the dimensionality of the parameter space to 15, obtaining results consistent with the publicly available ones, at a negligible additional cost.
+A systematic application of \sharpy to precessing systems and a comparison with other samplers covering a broader parameter space is left for future work. \sharpy is potentially suited for large-dimension problems, such as hierarchical inference, widely used in population and cosmology analyses \cite{2025:full_hier_mancarella, 2025:O4_population, 2025:O4_cosmo} and tests of General Relativity \cite{2021:O3_TGR}, where additional parameters are added to general-relativistic waveforms in order to capture potential deviations and the presence of multiple signals in the data.
 Moreover, the SMC scheme is not limited to problems in which the data and the models are fixed.
 It can be applied to scenarios where the amount of data to consider varies over time, without the need of repeating the analysis from scratch when new data arrives, e.g. in early-warning and low-latency analysis, where the rapid availability of results is fundamental.
 Additionally, SMCs can be used to perform inference with a new model starting from the results obtained with a different one \cite{2025:ASPIRE}.
-While in this work we used a relatively basic version of the SMC, the efficiency can be improved further by using alternative SMC schemes such as the Persistent Sampling, in which particles are recycled across each iteration potentially leading to an overall performance improvement at no extra computational cost.
-Further, this scheme should also lead to a reduction in variance both on the inferred distribution and evidence estimate \cite{2024_Persistent}.\\ To conclude, in this work we integrated the No-U-Turn-Sampler into a Sequential Monte Carlo framework, taking advantage of the GPU acceleration and autodifferentiation capabilities of \texttt{JAX}.
+While in this work we used a relatively basic version of the SMC, the efficiency can be improved further by using alternative SMC schemes such as the Persistent Sampling\cite{2024_Persistent}, in which particles are recycled across each iteration potentially leading to an overall performance improvement at no extra computational cost.
+Further, this scheme should also lead to a reduction in variance both on the inferred posterior distribution and evidence estimate.\\ To conclude, in this work we integrated the No-U-Turn-Sampler into a Sequential Monte Carlo framework, taking advantage of the GPU acceleration and autodifferentiation capabilities of \texttt{JAX}.
 We showed that this combination provides a viable and fast alternative to Nested Sampling, offering the appealing prospect of reducing the computational burden of gravitational-wave inference expected in the near and far future.